 Contingency plans prepare your response to an emergency such as a spill.
 These plans should be site-specific for storage, transport and mixing areas.
 The plan should outline specific procedures to be followed when a pesticide spill occurs, and clearly identify the roles and responsibilities of each individual involved.
 This plan, coupled with employee training, will reduce response time and human and environmental risk from an accidental spill.

-There are at least seven major items that should be included a contingency plan.
+At least seven major items should be included a contingency plan.

-6) Up-to-date pesticide inventory (or manifest of products being transported).
-A Sketch of the facility and surrounding runoff patterns and water sources, drainage systems, location of spill kits and equipment.
+- Up-to-date pesticide inventory (or manifest of products being transported).
+A sketch of the facility and surrounding runoff patterns and water sources, drainage systems, location of spill kits and equipment.